blobaugh/WP-Plugin-Developer-Handbook/README.md

 Writing a plugin can be a useful way of extending WordPress to meet your functional requirements.
 The goal of the Plugin Developer Handbook is to be a comprehensive, but not definitive, resource for creating a WordPress plugin.

-**It will** address many best practices and common development projects.
+**It will** address many best practices and what you might do on common development projects.

 **It won't** answer every question you may come across while building your plugin.